|

 Truly Wilson's

-his children he cried out for a deeper experience with God.
+he cried out for a deeper experience with God.

 Wilson came into